restrellado/website/content/authors/admin/_index.md

 - Visitors
 ---

-I work at the San Diego South County SELPA, where I design solutions to help school districts build equitable systems for students with disabilities.
-This is my personal website, where I write about data work, education and other projects.
+## If you're a K–12 educator who wants to learn to use data confidently in your everyday work, I want to help.

-I'm writing a new book called *The K--12 Educator's Data Guidebook: Reimagining Practical Data Use in Schools*.
-It will be out in late 2021 through Routledge.
+My name is Ryan Estrellado, and I'm the author of the upcoming book *The K–12 Educator's Data Guidebook: Reimagining Practical Data Use in Schools*, which will be out in late 2021.
+I'm writing this book as a how-to guide for data that speaks to you, the educator.

-## **Sign Up for Practical Data Activities**
+### Sign Up for My Practical Data Tips Newsletter

-The book includes practical data activities for K--12 educators, but you don't have to wait until it comes out to get them.
-I email a new activity every two weeks to community members.
-[Use this link to subscribe](https://mailchi.mp/25cd9ce3ce44/k12-educators-data-activities) and you'll get your first one this Monday.

-## **More Updates**

-Follow me on [Instagram](https://www.instagram.com/accounts/edit/) for more book updates, writing tips, and data work.
+Here's the good news: you don't have to wait until the book comes out to start learning practical data activities that you can use at work today.
+[Sign up for my practical data activity newsletter](https://mailchi.mp/25cd9ce3ce44/k12-educators-data-activities) and join a community of people learning to get started with data.

+### Be the First to Know When You Can Pre-Order the Book

+Follow me on [Instagram](https://www.instagram.com/ry_estrellado/) and you'll be the first to know when *The K–12 Educator's Data Guidebook* is available for pre-order.
+I also post [writing tips](https://www.instagram.com/p/CPo1cxkAQhr/?utm_source=ig_web_copy_link) and pictures of my cute dog, [Marcy](https://www.instagram.com/p/CQM4ltEIIYe/?utm_source=ig_web_copy_link).

+### For Aspiring Data Scientists in Education

+If you're an educator interested in bringing data science to your job and you don't know where to start, I can help with that too.
+I wrote a book with four amazing co-authors called *Data Science in Education Using R*.
+[Buy it in print here](https://www.amazon.com/Data-Science-Education-Using-R/dp/0367422255/ref=sr_1_3?dchild=1&keywords=data+science+in+education+using+r&qid=1624421665&sr=8-3).
+You can also [read it for free here](https://datascienceineducation.com).